 Drummers, dancers and some delicious bannock.

-As part of 2019 National Indigenous Peoples Day, Smithers held an outdoors BBQ and afternoon of celebrations on Third Street behind Coast Mountain College.
+As part of 2019 National Indigenous Peoples Day, Smithers held a barbeque and afternoon of celebrations on Third Street behind Coast Mountain College.

 Sponsored by a number of local businesses and put on by the Dze L K’ant Friendship Centre, the event was a chance for Smithereens, of all walks of life, to come together and celebrate Indigenous culture in Canada.

-After opening comments and a brief musical set by Adam Gagnon the grills lit up and the smells of burgers and hot dogs began to harmonize with the minty-yet-earthy odor of sage smudges burning throughout the field.
+After opening comments, the grills lit up and the smells of burgers and hot dogs began to harmonize with the minty-yet-earthy odor of sage smudges burning throughout the field.

 Shortly after, the dancing and singing began, kicked off by Kelsey Abraham and his daughter Bella Rain Abraham.

 “In Witsuwit’en we don’t say hello, we say hadïh.
 Thank you to all the children, elders and people for coming and joining us today to celebrate who we are,” said Abraham.

 As he explained, many of the traditional dances he performed have deep meanings and connotations within his culture.

 “What I’m going to dance for you [now] is called a men’s grass [which traditionally] cleanses the [space] for the dancers behind us who are going to dance next,” Abraham said.

 “For all the entertainers who are going to perform after us we send them good prayers, good feelings, [and] positive energy … so before our dance I’d like to acknowledge the Wet’suwet’en for allowing me and my daughter on their traditional territory so we could share our song and dance.”